ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 LLVM use functional pass in code generation and optimization.
-Following the 3 tiers of compiler architecture, LLVM did much optimization in middle tier of which is LLVM IR, SSA form.
+Following the 3 tiers of compiler architecture, LLVM did much optimization in middle tier of LLVM IR, SSA form.
-In spite of this middle tier optimization, there are opportunities in optimization which depend on backend features.
+In addition of this middle tier optimization, there are opportunities in optimization which depend on backend features.
 Mips fill delay slot is an example of backend optimization used in pipeline RISC machine.